An “encoding” describes the correspondence

 what happens when an invalid character is encountered while converting

 characters to bytes.
-Its value can be :ERROR
+Its value can be :ERROR, :IGNORE, a byte to

 be used instead, or a character to be used instead.
 The UNICODE